Carrie tried her only decent jacket on several times but knew deep down she was just distracting herself from making the dreaded phone call.

 Carrie gritted her teeth and finally moved.

-Back in Lin’s house, Carrie frantically asked around—juniors and seniors who could barely hear her or were too drunk to understand what they heard.
-She also looked over her shoulder every other moment to check if Eric or Ann or any other sharks would surface.
+Back in Lin’s house, Carrie frantically looked around—but saw only throngs of both juniors and seniors who could barely hear each other or were probably too drunk to understand what they heard.

 That seemed unlikely, though.
 Lin had come out after Carrie very quickly.
-So … if she had not chickened out maybe Eric and his lover doll would have gotten what they deserved?
+So … if Carrie had stayed and not chickened out maybe Eric and his lover doll would have gotten what they deserved?
 That thought was difficult but maybe it wouldn’t have made a difference?
 So many had seen Eric humiliate her.

-It felt more and more like a wild goose chase.
+It all felt more and more like a wild goose chase.
 Lin was nowhere.

 The party meanwhile seemed to have gained an uncanny life of its own after its mistress had abandoned it.
 And that life was self-replicating chaos.
 People had upended pallets and thrown the pillows around.
 There was dancing everywhere now, even in the hallways and some of the rooms on the ground floor.
 The ex-dining hall itself had in effect become a complete symbiosis between a hammering beat and thrashing bodies.
 There were already many overturned bottles and splotches of beer and other liquids on the floor.
 It was a wonder nobody seemed to have stepped on the bottles yet.